Mnewer/Mnewer/README.md

 #### 🚀 Transitioning Careers

 This career change signifies my commitment to continuous learning and growth.
-I'm excited to blend my technical background with new skills in web development.
+I'm excited to blend my technical background with new skills in software development.

 ## Professional Update